Aliases for ACTL6A Gene

 GeneCards Summary for ACTL6A Gene

 ACTL6A (Actin Like 6A) is a Protein Coding gene.
-Among its related pathways are Prostate Cancer and DNA Double-Strand Break Repair.
+Among its related pathways are Chromatin organization and Transcription-Coupled Nucleotide Excision Repair (TC-NER).
 GO annotations related to this gene include chromatin binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
 An important paralog of this gene is ACTR1B.

 UniProtKB/Swiss-Prot Summary for ACTL6A Gene